The Reef Opens Friday

-Phase 2 of the Australian Adventure renovation opens this season.
-The former aquarium exhibit is reborn as The Reef, and will open in late May.
-The renovated display features new theming, new fish including venomous lionfish, and a completely renovated 17,000-gallon coral reef tank.
-“We drained the tank, rebuilt the artificial coral, and buffed decades of tiny scratches off the 27-foot-long acrylic window,” says Anderson.
-“The result will be a sparkling showcase of this diverse ecosystem.”
+Originally constructed in 1987, the aquatic exhibit was completely renovated over the winter.
+“We drained the tank, rebuilt the artificial coral, and buffed decades of tiny scratches off the 27-foot-long acrylic window,” says Zoo Director Jim Anderson.
+“The result is a sparkling showcase of this diverse ecosystem.”

 Click on the photos to enlarge: